 With the pilot project Library Ranking Europe (LRE) we want to introduce a brand new tool to stimulate benchmarking and the development of quality among European public libraries.
 The European Union could be an important agent in the work to enhance cooperation and development in this sector too.

 We regard LRE as a project that can illustrate the possibilities connected to ranking.
-During the next couple of years our ambition is to evaluate and to rank a selection of public libraries in a limited number of countries within the EU.
+During the next couple of years our ambition is to evaluate and to rank a selection of public libraries in a limited number of countries in Europe.
 We want to test the tool and the method that we have developed and strengthen the possibilities for a vivid European library discussion over national borders and together with European institutions and politicians.

 The ideas behind LRE have been informally tested on a few library directors in European countries.
 Their feedback has been positive and constructive.
 Many of them agree with us and have the opinion that ranking can be a valuable tool for benchmarking and quality development from a citizen and customer perspective.
 This tool is developed in order to benefit the customers and visitors at public libraries in Europe.